SWSpratlin/Taphonomy/README.md

 # TAPHONOMY (A Digital Interactive Installation)

-This is a testing Ground for "The Rot" (Working Title) using the Sarxos Webcam Capture library.
-This mostly works.
+An Interactive Installation in collaboration with the Caps Lock Collective.

-Currently running successfully on MacM1 (Multiple Stations)
+Runs in a stable form on Mac (Silicon and Intel) and Linux (Debian Bookworm ONLY).

 Current Problems:

-- Importinc processing.core on Pi via Terminal.
+- Importinc processing.core on Pi via Terminal outside of a rc.local startup script.

 To run, follow these steps based on Platform